christophcar/remote-jobs-app/README.md

-I build this job board as final project from the developer Bootcamp at neuefische.
+I build this job board as final project for the developer bootcamp at neuefische.

 Feel free to scroll around and find a daily curated selection of up-to-date remote jobs in Germany.